peritext/peritext/specification/sections/doc-document_syntax.md

 Note, if quoted content before it should somehow encode in the html content that the quote is from this citation.

+Note : it also should translate to a COiNS span item, when applicable.

 ### Single reference rendering

 Model: